Hugh Corley was the only pupil of John McTimoney who had a Doctor of Chiropractic certificate signed by John McTimoney.

 A ‘Register of Chiropractors’ was opened in 1999 by the statutory body known as the General Chiropractic Council (GCC) and the title of ‘Chiropractor’ has been protected by law since 2001.

-In 2001, some graduates of The Witney School of Chiropractic and The Oxford College of Chiropractic trained in The McTimoney-Corley method of chiropractic, decided to create their own Practitioners Register in order to protect the McTimoney-Corley technique.
+In 2001, some graduates of The Witney School of Chiropractic and The Oxford College of Chiropractic trained in The McTimoney-Corley method of chiropractic, decided to create their own Register of Practitioners in order to protect the McTimoney-Corley technique.
 This technique was called McTimoney-Corley Spinal Therapy.

 A ballot amongst its members regarding a merger with the McTimoney Chiropractic Association (MCA) was carried out in September 2001.
 The vote for the merger was carried with a small majority so the BAAC ceased functioning on the thirty-first of December 2001 and ceased to exist on the thirtieth of June 2002.
 The Association of McTimoney-Corley Spinal Therapists commenced on the first of July 2002 and became a limited company in October 2002.